gamecook/ImpactWin8Bootstrap/readme.md

 * ShotgunFire.wav
 * StartGame.wav

-##Change Log
-**v0.5.0-alpha**

-**This is a major update due to the new build script and moving the demo games out of the bootstrap **

-* Rebuilt the build script to automate deployment on multiple platforms.
-Right now it fully supports web, chrome market and Win8.
-* Moved demo games out of `bootstrap/demos` and into the game folder.
-* You can now automatically generate a game via the ant build.
-Simply replace the name of the game in the properties file. *( I'll be adding documentation on this very soon. )*
-* `level-exit.js` in ResidentRaver game has been renamed to `level-select.js` to avoid confusion with bootstrap entity of the same name.
-*  Cleaned up base-door to now use built in input callbacks instead of hardcoded call for ig.input.pressed('open').
-Now you can auto-bind the open key to trigger a door.
-*  Modified the loop that looks for input binding to now take a set of filters to allow you to limit the player's movement.
-This is being used in the doors to only allow the input to be open and dissable everything else. *( This still needs more working and testing but is a good start. )*
-*  Replaced old padding prototype method `padString` to `pad`.
-*  Fixed more bugs in Resident Raver and refactored the door to work better.

-**v0.4.0-alpha**

-**This is a major update due to the number of classes that have been refactored **

-* Added Resident Raver demo game to bootstrap.
-* Refactored door, elevator, item, platform & weapon into base entities.
-You now need to extend these directly to use them.
-Look at the Resident Raver demo code for working examples of each.
-* Due to refactoring entities into base entities removed most of the non-generic images form the bootstrap media/images directory.
-* Added new mini-map class *(still needs work to allow it to be more flexible)*.
-* Added 3rd part plugins into the project folder.
-Resident Raver depends on a few of these plugins.
-They have been modified slightly to sit inside of their own directory and include license and readme files.
-* Noticed a bug in the bootstrap that breaks support for iOS and possibly Android.
-Will address in next release.

-**v0.3.0-alpha**

-* Updated `level-exit.js` to now inject and call a new `exitLevel()` method on the `ig.game` class.
-* Added more features to the Jetroid demo such as a stats screen to show during pause or when exiting a level, a new demo level, and added a way to exit a level to show off the new `exitlevel.js` class and monsters.
-* Added new `win8.js` plugin inside of the platform folder which adds support for deploying your game to Windows 8 as an HTML5 Metro app.
-* Fixed css for the buttons on the `index.html` to float instead of being hardcoded to a specific size.
-* Adding more artwork for Jetroid to the resources directory.
-* Added prototype to Math class to support randomRange(min, max)
-* Starting to move new utility classes into `ig.utils` namespace instead of prototyping main classes in JS.
-First one is `ig.utils.randomRange(min, max)` which allows you to get a random number between a set range. *(I will be converting other string utils to this format as well moving forward)*
-* Cleaned up animation issue in base actor, player and monster that would throw an error if no animation was set in the constructor.
-* Fixed player to change alpha based on invincibility flag.
-* Modified base-monster to now turn around when colliding with the player.
-* Refactored `shakeScreen()` method injected into `ig.game` class to now accept duration and strength.
-Now the camera class's `shake()` method automatically defaults to duration of 1 and strength of 3 if none are supplied.
-* Created `particle-emitter.js` class in the bootstrap.

-**v0.2.0-alpha**

-* Refactored Bootstrap to sit inside of `impact/lib` instead of `impact/lib/game`
-* Updated to support lasts versions of Impact (v1.2.0).
-* Removed plugins that are no longer needed (raf.js, entities.js).
-* Added demo folder with new game Jetroid to help show off how the bootstrap works.
-* Cleaned up `main.js` to now load Jetroid by default similar to how a plugin works, which will allow users to eventually easily swap out each demo game.
-* Added `.capitalize()` method to string in the `util.js` plugin.
-* Added Jetroid artwork to the resources directory for use with the demo game. *(PNGs require Fireworks to see animation frames properly)*
-* Added base-item entity to the bootstrap which sets the foundation of equipment and power ups.
-Examples of how to use this class are part of the Jetroid demo.
-* Moved "core entities" into main bootstrap entity folder now that Impact v1.2.0 add support for ignoring entities in weltmeister.

 ##Demos
 Impact Bootstrap comes with some demo games in order to show off how you can build your own games off of the bootstrap.
 I'll be filling in more details here as I build out each of the demo games.